tomaskala/website/content/posts/cryptopals-set-4.md

 5. Create the modified message `new-message := M1 || padding || M2`.
 6. Return `(new-mac, new-message)`.

 Because of the padding, the new message will be slightly scrambled.
-However, that might not be a problem, for example if it denotes URL query values.
+However, that might not be a problem, for example if it represents URL query values.
 The recipient might simply split them using a separator and iterate over the resulting key-value pairs.
 Our injected `M2` block might then contain a string such as `admin=true`, and the fact that the previous pair became `key=value<padding-nonsense>` might not be that important.

 The question is how to defend against a length extension attack.
 The possibilities include:
 1. Appending the key instead of prepending it: calculate `mac := SHA-1(M || K)` instead of `mac := SHA-1(K || M)`.
 This is the simplest fix, but it trades one vulnerability for another.
 If the attacker finds a hash collision `SHA-1(M) = SHA-1(N)` for two different messages `M` and `N`, then it follows that `SHA-1(M || K) = SHA-1(N || K)`.
 As such, it's more of a theoretical exercise and not something suitable for production use.
 2. Using another hash function that isn't vulnerable to length extension attacks, such as SHA-3.
-3. Preferably, using HMAC, a scheme immune to length extension attacks, even if the underlying hash function is vulnerable to them.
+3. Using HMAC, a scheme immune to length extension attacks, even if the underlying hash function is vulnerable to them.
 We will see it a little later.

 # [Challenge 30](https://cryptopals.com/sets/4/challenges/30)